SimpleUnityPlugins/AddressablesHelper/README.md

     }
 ```

-### 2. Load multiple assets using asset names (No need to pass the full asset addresses, matches the given string to existing asset addresses)
+Note: No need to pass the full asset address, matches the given string to existing asset addresses.

+### 2. Load multiple assets using asset names

 ```csharp
     private IEnumerator LoadAssets() {